Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 dixon-griggs-5 dixon-griggs-11

-2010 - The Michael and Lisa Griggs House, Herron Road, Whitsett NC.
+2010 - The Michael and Lisa Griggs House, 2167 Herron Road, Whitsett NC.
 Built by Fox General Contracting of Siler City.
-Dixon also did an addition and a carport.
+In 2013, Dixon designed a guest apartment, carport, and garden trellis structure.
 Photos by Dail Dixon.

 dixon-blackburn-1